Vietnam veterans sue U.S. military for discharge upgrades over PTSD

-BOSTON Five Vietnam War veterans sued the U.S. military on Monday, saying they were denied some veterans services after receiving other-than-honorable discharges for actions that resulted from post-traumatic stress disorder.
+BOSTON Five Vietnam War veterans sued the U.S. military on Monday, saying they were denied some veterans services after receiving other-than-honourable discharges for actions that resulted from post-traumatic stress disorder.

 The men, including one who was the victim of a poison gas attack on his first day in Vietnam and another whose duties included sorting through body parts of soldiers killed in combat, called on the military to upgrade the discharges of veterans of the conflict who suffer from PTSD.